ErrorErrorError/msi-gs65-gs75-hackintosh/README.md

         1:                        EFI EFI                     209.7 MB   disk3s1
         2:                  Apple_HFS install_osx             7.7 GB     disk3s2
         ```
-  * Installing Clover:
+##  Installing Clover
-    * Download the Clover installer from sourceforge: http://sourceforge.net/projects/cloverefiboot/
+  * Download the latest Clover installer from sourceforge: http://sourceforge.net/projects/cloverefiboot/ (version 5070 or higher)

   * Once you have the Clover installer, run it and make sure you select `change install location `  and select `install_osx`.
   * From there, click on customize and select:
     *  Clover for UEFI booting only
     *  Install Clover in the ESP
     *  UEFI Drivers
        *  Recommended drivers (select all in recommended drivers)
        *  File system drivers
           * APFSDriverLoader
           * VBoxHFS (Don't forget this or else we wont be able to see the installer)
         * Memory fix drivers
           * OsxAptioFixDrv (make sure you just have this selected in memory fix)
   * After that's done, click install.
   * Now that the installation is finished, we still ned to configure the clover files.

   * Preparing kexts and config.plist:
     * Remove all but "Others" folder in EFI/CLOVER/kexts/.
 We don't need the macOS versions.